Has your employer offered you a settlement agreement?

 If your employment is coming to an end, it can be an uncertain and confusing experience.

 Many employees feel intimidated if they’re presented with a long document for signing.
 Why is it necessary?
 What do all those clauses mean?

 This article is intended to be a complete, comprehensive, everything-you-ever-wanted-to-know, definitive and ultimate guide to settlement agreements.
 And that’s putting it mildly!

 A short(ish) history and definition

-A settlement agreement is a document that records an employee’s agreement not to pursue a claim against their employer.
+A settlement agreement is a document that records an employee’s confirmation that they will not pursue a claim against their employer.
 It can cover almost any kind of claim including:

 - Unfair dismissal